FlorianZ/hadashboard/README.md

 ![Image of openHAB Dashboard](https://github.com/smar000/openhab-dashboard/blob/master/tmp/image.jpg)

-This is a dashboard type interface for OpenHAB (http://www.openhab.org), a superb open source home automation system.
+This is a dashing (http://dashing.io/) based dashboard interface for OpenHAB (http://www.openhab.org), a superb open source home automation system.
 It is a fork from FlorianZ's SmartThings dashboard (https://github.com/FlorianZ/hadashboard), basically replacing the SmartThings related calls to OpenHAB equivalents/work-arounds.
 For those interested, there is a great discussion on the SmartThings forum (link available in FlorianZ's github repo).

 I have it running on wall-mounted Nexus 7's, providing a much easier UI for users in my home with quick access to the most commonly used items.